SaiNageswarS/agent-boot/README.md

 # agent-boot

 A comprehensive framework for creating customer-facing agents.

+## Principles
-Based on cheaper llama 3 8b model.
-It operates on the principle of using LLM for language understanding only and leaves knowledge part to user.
-However, it helps user to identify right knowledge for personalized response using intent classification.
+- Based on cheaper llama 3 8b model.
+- It operates on the principle of using LLM for language understanding only and leaves knowledge part to user.
+- However, it helps user to identify right knowledge for personalized response using intent classification.
+- Minimizes tokens to llm by using non-json based structured output.

 ## Features
 The framework includes following components: